 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at the Bourbonnais Township Park District will be based on merit, qualifications, and abilities.
-The Bourbonnais Township Park District does not discriminate in employment opportunities or practices on the basis of race, color, creed, religion, sex (including pregnancy), national origin or ancestry, age, physical or mental disability, medical condition, genetic information, sexual orientation, military status, unfavorable discharge from military service, marital status, order of protection status, transgendered status or any other characteristic protected by law or retaliation for engaging in conduct consistent with the public policy of the State of Illinois.
+The Bourbonnais Township Park District does not discriminate in employment opportunities or practices on the basis of race, traits associated with race such as hair texture, color, creed, religion, sex (including pregnancy), national origin or ancestry, age, physical or mental disability, genetic information, sexual orientation, military or veteran status, marital status, order of protection status, gender identity, or any other characteristic protected by law or retaliation for engaging in conduct consistent with the public policy of the State of Illinois.
 It is the Park District's philosophy to comply with all state, federal, and local equal employment opportunity laws and public policies.
 Employees are hired or promoted on the basis of their qualifications and ability to perform assigned work responsibilities in a skilled, efficient manner, and in a positive and cooperative manner with other Employees.
 The Park District does not use criteria or practices that have the effect of subjecting individuals to unlawful discrimination.